 The Bank of England's Monetary Policy Committee (MPC) sets monetary policy to meet the 2% inflation target and in a way that helps to sustain growth and employment.
 At its meeting ending on 18 September 2019, the MPC voted unanimously to maintain Bank Rate at 0.75%.
 The Committee voted unanimously to maintain the stock of sterling non-financial investment-grade corporate bond purchases, financed by the issuance of central bank reserves, at £10 billion.
-The Committee also voted unanimously to maintain the stock of UK government bond purchases, financed by the issuance of central bank reserves, at £435 billion.
+The Committee also voted unanimously to maintain the stock of y the issuance of central bank reserves, at £435 billion.